microsoft/ALAppExtensions/Modules/System/Headlines/README.md

-The module provides various functions related to headlines functionality.
+This module provides methods for constructing headlines on Role Centers.

-It includes constants for the maximum allowed text length, functionality for truncating text, emphasizing text, determining if the user logged in recently (for greetings) and standard greeting messages.
+Use this module to do the following:

+Get the maximum text length displayed on a headline.
+Truncate and emphasize text.
+Manage the standard greeting headline.

 # Public Objects